Player Profile

 Then, in a December 2023 T20 series in the West Indies, he crashed brilliant back-to-back centuries at the top of the order - 109 not out off 56 balls and 119 off 57.
 The latter remains England’s highest ever individual score in T20I cricket.

 His performances came around the time he, surprisingly, went unselected in the auction for the 2024 Indian Premier League.
-But he has since been picked up by Kolkata as an injury replacement for Jason Roy.
+But he was picked up by Kolkata as an injury replacement for Jason Roy.
+In 2025, he will play alongside Liam Livingstone for Royal Challengers Bangalore.

 Before those twin centuries in the Caribbean, Salt was not an automatic selection in England’s white ball teams, indicating their recent strength in depth.
-But, following some disappointing results for the team and a reset with some senior players moving on, that could well change soon.
+But, following some disappointing results for the team and a reset with some senior players moving on, that has very much changed.

 Salt played all formats for Sussex and scored five centuries for them; four in the County Championship and one in the One-Day Cup.